Spin liquid mediated RKKY interaction: Order via slRKKY

 Yet the exclusion of long-range order \emph{in principle} must further be contrasted with long-range order \emph{in practice}.
-If the order destabilizing fluctuations become effective only at wavelengths larger than the sample size then order can extend over the entire sample and remain stable up to reasonable, accessible temperatures.
-For regular RKKY systems strong correlations induced by electron-electron interactions can play a crucial stabilizing role here, as was demonstrated for two-dimensional \cite{simon:2007,pasc:2008} and one-dimensional conductors \cite{braunecker:2009a,bernd:2009,meng:2013,sch:2014}.
-The generality of the ordering mechanism has been further exploited to find self-sustained topological phases when the electrons are driven into a superconducting state \cite{bernd:2013,klin:2013,vaz:2013}.
-As most of this physics depends on the existence of an electronic Fermi surface, i.e. on $k_F$, a distinct phenomenology exists for slRKKY.
+If the order destabilising fluctuations become effective only at wavelengths larger than the sample size then order can extend over the entire sample and remain stable up to reasonable, accessible temperatures.
+For regular RKKY systems strong correlations induced by electron-electron interactions can play a crucial stabilising role here, as was demonstrated for two-dimensional \cite{simon:2007,pasc:2008} and one-dimensional conductors.\cite{braunecker:2009a,bernd:2009,meng:2013,sch:2014} The generality of the ordering mechanism has been further exploited to find self-sustained topological phases when the electrons are driven into a superconducting state.\cite{bernd:2013,klin:2013,vaz:2013} As most of this physics depends on the existence of an electronic Fermi surface, i.e. on $k_F$, a distinct phenomenology exists for slRKKY.

-One notable consequence resulting from the lack of a Fermi-surface $k_F$ is that the minimum wavelength for destabilizing fluctuations is set by the Brillouin zone boundaries and so even finite systems will have very low ordering temperatures unless they are extremely small - at which sizes they may no longer exhibit spin liquid behaviour.
-Luckily this means that such an interaction would not invalidate the conclusions of experiments which probe whether real materials are spin liquids.
-However the unique nature of slRKKY also enables a unique solution to the problem of ordering: The nuclear moments form a lattice which can result in intricate orderings, including those with a net magnetic moment.
-By applying a magnetic field we can couple to the magnon spectrum of the nuclear spins ordered with a net magnetic moment and induce a gap, thereby ordering the nuclear spins below a temperature that scales with the nuclear Zeeman energy and is therefore potentially accessible experimentally.
+One notable consequence resulting from the lack of a Fermi-surface $k_F$ is that the minimum wavelength for destabilising fluctuations is set by the Brillouin zone boundaries and so even finite systems will have very low ordering temperatures unless they are extremely small - at which sizes they may no longer exhibit spin liquid behaviour.
+However the unique nature of slRKKY also enables a unique solution to the problem of ordering: By applying a magnetic field we can couple to the magnon spectrum of the nuclear spins and induce a gap, thereby ordering the nuclear spins below a temperature that scales with the nuclear Zeeman energy and is potentially accessible experimentally.